Prthmsh7/Video-Streaming-Platform/SETUP_GUIDE.md

 ```

 ### 4. Set Up Database Schema
-The migration file is already created.
+The migration files are already created.
 In Supabase dashboard:
 1. Go to **SQL Editor**
 2. Click "New query"
 3. Copy the content from `supabase/migrations/20250623090112_wild_pebble.sql`
 4. Paste and click "Run"
+5. Copy the content from `supabase/migrations/add_videos_profiles_relationship.sql`
+6. Paste and click "Run"
-5. Verify tables are created in **Table Editor**
+7. Verify tables are created in **Table Editor**

 ### 5. Configure Storage Buckets
 1. Go to **Storage** in Supabase dashboard